fortinet-fortisoar/solution-pack-soar-essentials/docs/upgrading-sfsp-to-latest.md

 There may be cases where user-modified playbooks are still reliant on the old keystore records or legacy global variables.
 This section helps users to edit their user-modified playbooks so as to use the new keystore record.

+> [!Important]
+> Configuration changes made through the [*Indicator Extraction Configuration*](../docs/iec/indicator-extraction-wizard.md) wizard updates the key store record and not the Global Variables.

 ### Editing Extraction Playbooks - An Example

 Let us consider the playbook **Extract Indicators (Alerts)** as an example.
 We will edit this playbook to refer to the new keystore record.